The Bankrate promise

 - Can you apply online, or do you have to visit a physical branch?

-- How fast can you expect to receive funding?
+- How fast can you receive funding?

 - Can you manage the loan online?